Summary

 • Technical co-founder departure.
 The scenario every funded startup dreads.
 I stepped into exactly this situation at Mentor360, stabilised the team, and secured a Royal Navy contract during a period that could have derailed the company.

 • AI deployment.
 You're building AI into your product or operations and need someone who's done it in production, not someone who's read about it.
+The insurance automation case is a good example of what this looks like in practice: agentic AI resolving 67% of cases autonomously, designed and deployed during a fractional engagement.

 • Fundraise or exit preparation.
 Investors and acquirers will ask hard technology questions.
 You need a credible technical voice in the room.